lilarin/Coursework-Graph-Plotter/README.md

 # Graphing program for entered functions

-To use the program, download the file [Graph plotter.zip](https://github.com/lilarin/Coursework-Graph-Plotter/blob/main/Graph%20plotter.zip), unzip it and run the application through the shortcut.
+<h3>To use the program, [download](https://github.com/lilarin/Coursework-Graph-Plotter/raw/main/Graph%20plotter.zip) the file, unzip it and run the application through the shortcut.

-This site was built using [GitHub Pages](https://pages.github.com/).